Score Replacement with Bounded Deviation for Rare Prompt Generation: Experiments

 \subsection{Main Results}

-\paragraph{Quantitative Comparison.} \cref{tab:main_result} presents quantitative results on RareBench across multiple diffusion models.
-Compared to existing approaches focused on attribute binding (SynGen) or layout generation (LMD and RPG), methods based on the rare-to-frequent mechanism achieve stronger performance in rare concept synthesis.
-Our approach further improves upon R2F in most cases, demonstrating the benefits of adaptive switching and second-order denoising.
-Notably, for the Flux model, where R2F struggles, our method yields gains.
-For SD3 and Sana, our approach shows lower performance in some categories.
-We observe that in these cases, the matching score rapidly falls below the switching threshold, causing the frequent prompt to be used for only one or two steps.
-This suggests that, in certain scenarios, fixed-step schedules may coincidentally align well with specific visual attributes.
-These findings point to a promising direction for exploring how prompt switching strategies can be better tailored to concept properties for more effective adaptive scheduling.
+\paragraph{Quantitative Comparison.} \cref{tab:rarebench_result} presents quantitative results on RareBench across multiple diffusion models.
+Compared to prior methods targeting attribute binding (SynGen) or layout generation (LMD and RPG), approaches based on the rare-to-frequent mechanism achieve stronger performance on rare concept synthesis.
+Our method further improves upon R2F, demonstrating the effectiveness of adaptive prompt switching.
+In particular, for the Flux model, where R2F struggles, our approach achieves gains in all categories.
+We also evaluate on T2I-CompBench to assess performance on general prompts as shown in~\cref{tab:t2i_compbench_result}.
+Here, our method preserves or improves results without degradation for most cases, whereas R2F might underperform on normal prompts for categories such as ``Texture'' or ``Complex''.
+This robustness stems from our adaptive switching rule, which bounds deviation from the original prompt trajectory.
+Additional results on aesthetic scores are provided in~\cref{appendix:aesthetic_score}.

-\paragraph{Qualitative Comparison.} We present qualitative results in~\cref{fig:visualization}, showcasing comparisons across three diffusion models and eight categories from RareBench.
-In some cases, R2F produces inconsistent or semantically incorrect outputs.
-For instance, Flux+R2F fails to preserve visual coherence in the ``simple-property'' category and SD3+R2F misinterprets the prompt in the ``multi-concat'' category.
-In contrast, our approach adaptively switches prompts based on the matching score, resulting in more accurate concept synthesis.
-Additionally, the use of second-order denoising ensures smoother transitions, leading to consistent and faithful generations across different models.
+\paragraph{Qualitative Comparison.} \cref{fig:visualization} shows qualitative results on Flux and Sana across the eight RareBench categories.
+In several cases, R2F produces inconsistent or semantically incorrect outputs.
+For instance, Flux+R2F fails to generate the target object (``mushroom'') in the ``Multi-Complex'' category, while Sana+R2F struggles in the ``Single-Texture'' category, confusing between a ``zebra'' and a ``zebra-stripped'' object.
+In contrast, our method adaptively switches prompts, allocating sufficient steps to frequent prompts while preventing deviation from the rare prompt, thereby producing more faithful and coherent generations.
+Additional visual results on RareBench and T2I-CompBench are provided in~\cref{appendix:addition_rarebench_visualization}.